CxELabs/M365HOL/instructions.md

     !IMAGE[Governance action](\Media\info-files7.png "Governance action")

-10. [] If you go back to the **Contoso Team Site**, you will also notice that the quarantined files will be replaced by placeholders containing your custom message.
+10. [] If you go back to **BOX**, you will also notice that the quarantined files will be replaced by placeholders containing your custom message.
 The original file will be moved to the "Quarantine" location we defined in the settings.

     !IMAGE[Site](\Media\as3niznc.jpg "Site")